HRSadeghi/Joint_Comma_and_Kasreh_Recognizer/README.md

 # Joint_Comma_and_Kasreh_Recognizer
-This package includes source code for recognizing and adding Persian Kasre and Persian Comma to Persian text.
+This package includes source code for recognizing and adding Persian Kasre and Persian Comma to text.
 ## Installation
 First, Clone the project